MikeRobertsIsHappy/Tactical_Advance_Communication/README.md

    gcloud init   # (optional if you want to change settings)

-   cd NeedsGameApp   #to the directory with the source code
+   cd Tactical_Advance_Communication/   #to the directory with the source code

    gcloud app deploy  # to deploy, may take several minutes